Shh25/Ansible-Devops/README.md

 # Configuration Management and Build Milestone

-In this milestone, you will complete the following tasks:
+In this milestone, we have completed the following tasks:

 :white_check_mark: Provisioning and configuring an jenkins server (on a remote VM), automatically using ansible. <br>